Aurelien30000/Aurelien30000/README.md

 Hi :D,

-French computer science student.
+I am a French computer science student.
 Currently studying/learning and working on various projects.
 Feel free to get in touch with me to discuss or get help somehow!

 **__🌱 Knowledge 🌱:__**